 New Jersey Resale Certificates don’t expire; however, the Division of Taxation recommends the certificate be updated every few years to ensure the customer’s information is up-to-date.

 Are sellers required to accept resale certificates?

 Sellers are not required to accept resale certificates, however most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
 In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.

 What steps should a business take to accept a resale certificate?

-When a business is presented with a resale certificate, it is the seller’s responsibility to verify the buyer’s information is correct and maintain records to demonstrate the seller’s due diligence.
+When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying New Jersey sales taxes on the seller.

 Before accepting a resale certificate, a seller should:

 - Review the resale certificate to make sure it is completely filled out.

 - Verify the purchaser’s business tax registration number is registered and active in New Jersey by checking the Division of Revenue’s Business Registration Certificate Service.

 - Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
 For example, if the buyer’s business is a car dealership but they are wanting to purchase office supplies tax-free, the seller should investigate further.